-Like many parents and caregivers before you, the first few days, weeks and months following a hereditary tyrosinemia (HT-1) diagnosis can be confusing and challenging.
+Like many parents and caregivers before you, the first few days, weeks and months following a Tyrosinemia Type 1 (HT-1) diagnosis can be confusing and challenging.

 What does this mean for your baby?

-A baby born with HT-1 will require medication and a special, tightly-controlled diet to minimize risk of associated health problems for life.
-Get advice from healthcare professionals you trust, including a dietician that specializes in helping people with an amino acid disorder.
-Even as you navigate the early days of the diagnosis, keep in mind that babies born with HT-1 can live full and fulfilling lives.
+A baby born with Tyrosinemia Type 1 will require medication and a special, tightly-controlled diet to minimize risk of associated health problems for life.
+Get advice from healthcare providers you trust, including a dietitian that specializes in helping people with an amino acid disorder.
+Even as you navigate the early days of the diagnosis, keep in mind that babies born with Tyrosinemia Type 1 can live full and fulfilling lives.

-Your healthcare professional will also work with you, a specially trained dietician and other clinicians to prescribe special formula, nutritional supplements and/or medication to help your child thrive at every stage of development.
-Don’t hesitate to ask questions or reach out to your healthcare professional when you have concerns.
+Your healthcare provider will also work with you, a specially trained dietitian and other clinicians to prescribe special formula, nutritional supplements and/or medication to help your child thrive at every stage of development.
+Don’t hesitate to ask questions or reach out to your healthcare provider when you have concerns.